 - Using a privacy-oriented browser like Tor Browser

-- Making sure you browse with a VPN active
+- Making sure you browse with an active VPN

 If you aren’t sure if your browser fingerprint is unique, use a tool like AmIUnique to test it now.